 But this is an unnecessary structure.
 It’s a lot of time and money spent to both establish and maintain.
 If you’re not classified as ETBUS you’re not gaining any benefits from doing this.

 Essentially, you’re paying to solve a problem that never existed in the first place.

 There are many reasons why you may need a US entity.
 Company A may want to start selling directly to customers and it needs an entity so it can open a bank account and accept US currency.

-The best way to do this is through setting up a single-member LLC in any one of the 50 states.
+The best way to do this is by setting up a single-member LLC in any one of the 50 states.

 By setting up this single-member LLC, Company A could open a bank account and also protect itself from liability if someone decides to sue them.
 A US client could only sue the LLC, which is not directly connected to Company A’s main business.